-St Mary and St Abraam Coptic Orthodox Church, Brighton
+St. Mary and St. Abraam Coptic Orthodox Church, Brighton

-St Mary and St Abraam Church is a Coptic Orthodox Church in Hove, in the English city of Brighton and Hove.
-It is one of 27 such churches in the British Isles, twelve of which are British Orthodox churches.
-The Race community in Brighton and Hove was founded in 1990; four years later it moved to its present site on Davigdor Road, on the Brighton/Hove border.
+Saint Mary and Saint Abraam Coptic Orthodox Church, located in Hove, part of the English city of Brighton and Hove, is a significant religious institution within the Coptic Orthodox community in the United Kingdom.
+This church is one of 27 Coptic Orthodox churches in the British Isles, with twelve of these being British Orthodox churches.
+The community in Brighton and Hove was established in 1990, and four years later, in 1994, it moved to its current site on Davigdor Road, at the border of Brighton and Hove.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Brighton.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

-St Mary and St Abraam Coptic Orthodox Church on Map
+St. Mary and St. Abraam Coptic Orthodox Church on Map

-Sight Name: St Mary and St Abraam Coptic Orthodox Church
+Sight Name: St. Mary and St. Abraam Coptic Orthodox Church

 Sight Location: Brighton, England (See walking tours in Brighton)